MicrosoftDocs/memdocs/memdocs/autopilot/registration-auth.md

 <table>
 <tr><td>Direct CSP<td>Gets direct authorization from the customer to register devices.
 <tr><td>Indirect CSP Provider<td>Gets implicit permission to register devices through the relationship their CSP Reseller partner has with the customer.
 Indirect CSP Providers register devices through Microsoft Partner Center.
 <tr><td>Indirect CSP Reseller<td>Gets direct authorization from the customer to register devices.
-At the same time, their indirect CSP Provider partner also gets authorization, which mean that either the Indirect Provider or the Indirect Reseller can register devices for the customer.
-However, the Indirect CSP Reseller must register devices through the MPC UI (manually uploading CSV file), whereas the Indirect CSP Provider has the option to register devices using the MPC APIs.
+At the same time, their indirect CSP Provider partner also gets authorization, which means that either the Indirect Provider or the Indirect Reseller can register devices for the customer.
+However, the Indirect CSP Reseller must register devices through the MPC UI (manually uploading CSV file).
+The Indirect CSP Provider can register devices using the MPC APIs.
 </table>

 ### Steps

-For a CSP to register Windows Autopilot devices on behalf of a customer, the customer must first grant that CSP partner permission using the following process:
+For a CSP to register Windows Autopilot devices for a customer, the customer must first grant that CSP partner permission using the following process:

 1. CSP sends link to customer requesting authorization/consent to register/manage devices on their behalf.
 To do so:
  - CSP logs into Microsoft Partner Center